7ombie/textmode/README.md

 copies the bytes (from the `Uint8Array`) to the GPU (as a texture).

-The module (`api.js`) only exports the `Textmode` class, but the `Textmode` class use the `Texture` class to define three of its attributes.
+The module (`api.js`) only exports the `Textmode` class, but the `Textmode` class uses instances of the `Texture` class for three of its attributes.

 Each `Textmode` instance has `text`, `font` and `palette` attributes.
 Each of these attributes references the corresponding `Texture` instance, with